 Mountain House is known for its homestyle American meals that are hearty and have a consistent flavor.
 The biggest critique is the meal's high sodium content.
 The company has an extensive reach; its breakfast, dessert, and dinner meals are found online, in outdoor shops such as REI and big-box retailers like Walmart.

-Order Mountain House's Breakfast Skillet for $9.95 on REI.
+Order Mountain House's Breakfast Skillet on Amazon.

 Initially started by a mother and son hiking team who wanted healthy freeze-dried backpacking food for the trails, Paleo-Meals-To-Go is now owned by Wild Zora.
 The meals are paleo with whole ingredients such as local grass-fed beef, free-range poultry, farm-fresh vegetables, and hearty seasonings.